 The Organization is party to two leases for office space in San Francisco, California which expire in December 2017 and June 2020.
 Additionally, the Organization leases a copier which expires in September 2017.
-Future minimum operating lease payments were as follows for the year ending June 30:
+Future minimum operating lease payments are as follows for the fiscal years ending: